MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/add-sales-navigator-controls-forms.md

 - **[!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Sales Navigator Account (company profile)**: Shows information about a [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] company profile using a specific account name.
 - **[!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Account Lookup Control**: Shows company profile information using the account name related to the record.

 The Sales Navigator controls can be added by modifying field on a form in [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)].
 Modify the following fields according to the control type.
 Optionally, you can add multiple fields to match the control to make the matches more relevant.
 Keep in mind that this requires all fields to match before a member profile or company profile is suggested.
+If no match, or in rare cases a wrong match is found, you can use the search interface to find the right profile.

 | Sales Navigator Control                            | Field name to modify | Field type |
 |----------------------------------------------------|----------------------|------------|